up209d/ResourcesSaverExt/README.md

     + Add Resource Collector for XHRs in case XHR getContent doesn't work later on - [@ccinelli](https://github.com/ccinelli)
     + Add timeout 5s for getContent function as in some case the getContent func take forever to run callback
     + Resolve the filenames of XHRs request as some XHRs point to same url with different query string (filename filename-[hash] filename-[hash] ...)
+    + Add "Save all No Content files" option

 - 0.1.4: Change download file name into corresponding domain name instead of 'all.zip'